mosesmwila/Django-News-Website/README.md

 Kumwesu News
-Is simple News Website Built with Django 3 and Bootsrap.
+Is simple News Website Built with Django 3 and Bootstrap.

 Models
 ------------